-We just moved into our apartment.
+We just moved into our residential facility.
 What paperwork and procedures do we need to do?

-You will need to sign your Lease Agreement and other paperwork in the Graduate and Family Housing office.
+You will need to sign your License and other paperwork in the Graduate and Family Housing office.
 This must be done on the first business day following your move-in date.
+Your security deposit will not be refunded if you owe rent or other charges.
+The security deposit will be applied to your account to cover the balance due, in part or in total, and the remainder, if any, will be refunded to you.
 All occupants 18-years of age or older must come to the office to sign the paperwork.

-Your Resident Manager will inspect your apartment prior to your move-in date.
-After you move into the apartment, it is your responsibility to contact your Resident Manager.
+Your Resident Manager will inspect your residential unit prior to your move-in date.
+After you move into the residential unit, it is your responsibility to contact your Resident Manager.
 (The contact information will be provided to you in the Graduate and Family Housing office.)
-You will review the Resident Manager's evaluation of your apartment.
-This is your opportunity to note any damages to the apartment or its contents.
+You will review the Resident Manager's evaluation of your residential unit.
+This is your opportunity to note any damages to the residential unit or its contents.
 This procedure ensures that you will not be charged at move-out for damage you did not cause.
 Failure to perform the inspection does not relieve you of financial responsibility.

 What does "jointly and severally" mean?

-All adult residents (age 18 years and older) must sign the Lease Agreement.
+All adult residents (age 18 years and older) must sign the License.
 They are all financially responsible for rent, late fees, miscellaneous charges, cleaning, and damages.
-They are all responsible for ensuring compliance with the terms and conditions of the Lease Agreement.
+They are all responsible for ensuring compliance with the terms and conditions of the License.
 Legal collection action, when necessary, can be taken against the group or any individual within the group.

 I am going to have a roommate.
 What do we need to do?